LET-Felix/n8n-docs/docs/integrations/builtin/credentials/mailchimp.md

 1. Access your Mailchimp dashboard.
-2. Click on your user icon on the top right.
+2. Click on your user icon on the bottom left.
-3. Click on 'Account' in the dropdown list.
+3. Click on 'Account & billing' in the dropdown list.
 4. Click on the *Extras* dropdown list and then select 'Registered apps'.
 5. Click on the *Register An App* button.
 6. Copy the 'OAuth Callback URL' from your n8n Mailchimp OAuth2 API credentials and paste it in the 'Redirect URI' field of the Mailchimp form.